alvarogarcia7/blog_source/content/blog/draft_agile-barcelona-openspace.md

 On arrival, attendees where welcomed by an Agile Coffee.
 TODO pics about that

-At 10:00, the marketplace happened and everyone presented their sessions.
+At 10:00, the introduction started: a warm welcome to everyone, including first-time attendees to an open space, explaining what it is, the few rules and laws and making sure everyone had fun.
+Some time later, the marketplace happened and everyone presented their sessions.
 A curious thing to see was the effect of TODO explain black hole

 As the day went by, the sessions were happening.
 By lunch time, everyone self organized to have lunch.
 I had the opportunity to catch up with Jordi Falguera and Victor, TODO find surname.
 It was a very enjoyable conversation.
 It had been a long time since we didn't meet.
 Hello to both from here :)